Gwindarr/in-60-seconds/singlewords/PITCHME.md

-### How to Figure Out the Tone of a Thai Word
+### Finding the Tones in Thai
 ---
-The first step is to determine what CONSONANT CLASS the word or syllavble you're looking at is.
+@ul
+- First, we must identify the CONSONANT CLASS of the word.
-The class of INITIAL CONSONANT of the word determines what class that word takes.
+- The class of the INITIAL CONSONANT determines what class that word takes.
+@ulend
 ---
 Consider the following word:
 ####บ้าน - house/home
+@ul
+- บ้าน
+- What's the initial consonant?
+- บ is the initial consonant.
-บ้าน is a middle class word because the initial consonant บ is a middle class consonant.
+- บ is a middle class word because the initial consonant บ ใบไม้ is a middle class consonant.
+-@ulend
 ---
 ###Tone Rules
 Each consonant class has a separate set of tone rules.
 It's necessary to learn the rules of each class to determine the tone.